-Performing maintenance work can be dangerous.
-Some jobs can cause serious injury.
-Perform maintenance work only if you have the required know-how and the proper tools and equipment.
-If in doubt, see your dealer to have a qualified technician do the work.
-See Doing Your Own Service Work on page 10-8.
-At your dealer, you can be certain that you will receive the highest level of service available.
-Your dealer has specially trained service technicians, uses genuine replacement parts, as well as, up-to-date tools and equipment to ensure fast and accurate diagnostics.
+Performing maintenance work can be dangerous and can cause serious injury.
+Perform maintenance work only if the required information, proper tools, and equipment are available.
+If they are not, see your dealer to have a trained technician do the work.
+See Doing Your Own Service Work on page 10-7.